What Is The Difference Between Expansionary And Contractionary Fiscal Policy

 Tax Increases

 Tax increases are another tool used in contractionary fiscal policy.
 By raising taxes, the government reduces the amount of disposable income available to households and businesses.
 This can lead to decreased consumer spending and investment.
-There are various types of tax increases, including:

 • Income Tax Increases: Raising income tax rates for individuals and corporations.